lowRISC/opentitan/doc/ug/hw_stages.md

 The expectation is that this would create its life as a newly tracked revision number, while the previous (assumedly 1.0) version retains its status.
 Possibility 3: if enough new features are requested to greatly change the spirit of the design, a new version increment of 1.0 would be created in a fashion similar to above.
 This would require a new RFC process, and thus the Life Stage would start again as L0 - Specification.

-**Note** the thinking on versioning is still early and is likely to be refined with time.

 ## Reporting of Stages